etendosoftware/docs/docs/developer-guide/etendo-classic/bundles/financial-extensions-bundle/psd2-integration.md

     }
     ```
     !!! info
-        Replace the credentials with those of the user configured in the previous step
+        Replace the credentials with those of the user configured in the previous step.

     **Response:**